0xM1cx/Obsidian-Notes/Cybersecurity/Linux4BlueTeam.md

 ### mkdir
 This command is used to create a new directory, as it stands for "make directory".
 An example of the usage of this command: `mkdir new_Dir`.
 It is possible to make nested directories by supplying the `-p` parameter.
 Example `mkdir -p directory1/directory2`.

+### mv
+This command is used to move file/directory to another location.
+This command can also be used to rename the file/directory.